GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 ## Feedback welcome

 Portals are ready for experimentation in Chrome Canary and via the [origin trial](https://www.chromium.org/blink/origin-trials/portals).
 Feedback from the community is crucial to the design of new APIs, so please try it out and tell us what you think!
-You can check the current limitations on the [Chromium bug tracker](https://bugs.chromium.org/p/chromium/issues/detail?id=957836).
 If you have any feature requests or feedback, please head over to the [WICG GitHub repo](https://github.com/WICG/portals/issues).